emlid/emlid-docs/docs/reach/common/tutorials/connecting-to-the-internet.md

 	</details>

-	!!! attention " Double check the password! "
+	!!! danger "Double check the password!"
 		You can unmask the password by clicking on an eye symbol at the end of a password field.

 <p style="text-align:center" ><img src="../img/reach/connecting-to-the-internet/new-connection.gif" style="width: 800px;" /></p>